 For hydration this Kingso water bottle is awesome!
 It is BPA free, stainless steel and leak free.
 It does not sweat!!
 It keeps drinks cold for 9 hours and hot for up to 18!
-So mama can take it to bed with her and never have to get up at night to get a refill.
+So you can take it to bed and never have to get up at night to get a refill.
 I got mine at Bed Bath and Beyond in some really cute prints but you can grab one on Amazon too.

 Breastfeeding can be painful.